eraybasar/pesdk-docs/_guides/android/v3_1/resources/faq.md

 ### The App crashes with "Exception Renderscript V8 Class not found"

 You probably forgot to enable RenderScript support (`renderscriptSupportModeEnabled true`).
-Please read the [integration guide](/documentation/android/integration) for more information.
+Please take a look at the [getting started guide](/guides/android/v3_1/introduction/getting_started) for more information.

 ### The App crashes with a "Permission Exception"